srstankov/BG_RAG/README.md

+This is my Master's Thesis project at the Faculty of Mathematics and Informatics (FMI), Sofia University.

 This is a RAG (Retrieval-Augmented Generation) system (chatbot, dialogue system) that is designed to work locally on the user's computer and uses BgGPT (https://huggingface.co/INSAIT-Institute/BgGPT-Gemma-2-9B-IT-v1.0) by INSAIT as an LLM.
 BgGPT is based on Google Gemma 2 and is built specifically to improve the LLM's performance for the Bulgarian language.

 Based on the VRAM available on the user's computer a suitable GGUF quantized version of the LLM is downloaded when the system is started for the first time.
 Also an embedding model is downloaded (BAAI/bge-m3BGE-M3) as well as a reranking model (jinaai/jina-reranker-v2-base-multilingual).